wighawag/forge-deploy/README.md

     ```
     echo '\nfs_permissions = [{ access = "read", path = "./deployments"}, { access = "read", path = "./out"}, { access = "read", path = "./contexts.json"}]' >> foundry.toml;
     ```

+    You might wonder what `context.json`.
+This is a configuration file.
+Its name might change in the future, but as of now, it let you configure context (like localhost, sepolia, mainnet) and specify a list of tag that you can then use in your deploy script to trigger diferent execution path.

 1. You can now execute the script via forge script